G-Code Programming

 M51

-M50 M-code: Disable Manual Spindle Override
+M50 M-code: Prevent changes to the Manual Spindle Override value

-M51 M-code: Enable Manual Spindle Override
+M51 M-code: Allow changes to the Manual Spindle Override value

 Manual Feedrate Override (MFO) Configuration